-\textbf{Mixed Selectivity analysis.} In the experiments of classifying different facial attributes, responses of neurons in the PFC-analogous layer were analyzed to examine if they exhibited mixed selectivity similar to that of real PFC neurons.
-To this end, we chose two attributes-Attractiveness (Task 1) and Smile (Task 2).
-Both of them has about $50\%$ positive and negative samples in the whole data set, and the correlation between these two attributes was low.
-The responses of each neuron in the PFC-analogous layer to different inputs as well as context signals were analyzed.
-There were in total 19962 test pictures, of which about $90\%$ are correctly classified after training for both tasks.
+\textbf{Mixed selectivity analysis.} For classifying different facial attributes, responses of neurons in the CDP were analyzed to examine if they exhibited mixed selectivity similar to that of real PFC neurons.
+To this end, we chose two attributes with low correlation, i.e., Attractiveness (Task 1) and Smile (Task 2).
+Both has about $50\%$ positive and $50\%$ negative samples in the whole dataset.
+The responses of each neuron in the CDP module to different inputs as well as contextual signals were analyzed with the weights in the encoder sub-module fixed for both contexts.
+There were 19962 test pictures, with $90\%$ correctly classified after training for both tasks.
 The threshold of excitation for each neuron was chosen as the average activity level across all neurons during the processing of all correctly-classified pictures.
-In Fig.S2 we show the selectivity of three exemplar neurons.
-According to the criteria usually used in electrophysiological experiments, these three neurons belonged to different categories, such as task-sensitive (Neuron 1), attribute-sensitive (Neuron 2).
-Importantly, Neuron 3 exhibited complex selectivity towards combinations of task and sensory attributes, as well as combinations between different attributes.
-Such mixed selectivity was commonly reported for real PFC neurons \cite{Ramirez2016}.
+Supplementary Fig. 5 shows the selectivity of three exemplar neurons.
+According to the criteria usually used in electrophysiological experiments, these three neurons belonged to different categories, including task-sensitive (Neuron 1) and attribute-sensitive (Neuron 2).
+Importantly, Neuron 3 exhibited complex selectivity towards combinations of task and sensory attributes, as well as combinations of different attributes.
+This mixed selectivity is commonly reported for real PFC neurons \cite{Ramirez2016}.